FurryGuides

 Browse all conventions →

 We've all walked past that one person at a con who smells like a gym locker.
 Don't be that person.
-This isn't just a generic "keep it clean" list; this is the nitty-gritty guide on how actual suiters keep their fluff smelling fresh, from the "con spray" recipe everyone uses to the terrifying (but safe) process of putting your expensive suit in a washing machine.
+This guide covers the nitty-gritty: the "con spray" recipe every experienced suiter uses, the safe way to put your expensive suit through a washing machine, and the storage habits that mean your suit still smells fine three years from now.

 Key Takeaways

 • Never machine wash a fursuit head.
-Heads contain foam and electronics that will be destroyed by water submersion.
+Foam and electronics will be destroyed by submersion.
 Use alcohol spray or a Bissell Little Green Machine instead.

 • Cold water only, always.
 Heat melts faux fur fibers and creates permanent frizz that cannot be undone.

 • Drying takes patience, not heat.
-Hang the suit in front of a box fan and brush the fur while wet to prevent clumping.
-Never use a clothes dryer.
+Hang the suit in front of a box fan and brush the fur while wet.
+Never use a clothes dryer, even on "no heat."

 Never, ever wear a fursuit against your bare skin.
 You need a barrier to catch sweat and body oils before they soak into the foam and backing.

-• Why: It wicks moisture away from your body and keeps it off the suit backing.
+• Why: It wicks moisture away from your body and keeps it off the suit's backing.
+A clean balaclava under the head does the same job for the headliner foam.

 2. The "Con Spray" Ritual

 Every suiter needs a spray bottle.
-You should spray your suit inside and out after every single use, even if you only wore it for 20 minutes.
+Spray the suit inside and out after every single use, even if you only wore it for 20 minutes.

-You don't need to buy expensive "fursuit sprays" (though they smell nice).
+You don't need to buy expensive boutique fursuit sprays (though they smell nice).
 The industry standard disinfectant is simple:

 The 50/50 Mix